 One of Nursultan Nazarbayevs projects was Astana.
 In 1997 he moved the capital to what was a small village called Akmole in the middle of nowhere.
 And with the large steppes of Kazakhstan you can take that quite literally.
 He built his vision of a modern capital showing off the power and wealth of Kazakhstan.

 The result is a city full of large parks and boulevards surrounded by fancy and shiny new buildings and shopping malls.
-The Khan Shatyr is one of those malls, but it stands out from the others, because it is in the largest tent structure in the world and contains a cinema, monorail and beach park with sand imported from the Maldives.
+The Khan Shatyr is one of those malls, but it stands out from the others, because it is in the largest tent structure in the world.
+It contains a cinema, monorail and beach park with sand imported from the Maldives.
 All meant to give its people a decent standard of living and enough entertainment not to question the regime.

 If you love history and culture Nursultan (Astana) is a nightmare.
 The city feels empty and soulless.
 As i was walking from Bayterek tower to the palace there are hardly any people outside except for workers keeping everything clean and people in military uniforms.
 It’s like a big show, only the spectators are missing.

 Astana has potential and i can see that young Kazakhs might like it.
 Everything is there from free museums to concert halls and a good public transport network.
 And Nazarbayevs construction mission is not over yet.
 But to me it felt empty.
 I definitely preferred Almaty over Astana, but I can still recommend a visit to Astana.
 There are a lot of things to see and do in Astana and it will give you a much better understanding of Kazakhstan and its politics.
 If you have the time my advice is to spend 1 or 2 days in Nursultan (Astana) and more if you want to make daytrips into the steppes.

 1. Khan Shatyr